ibm-cloud-docs/dns-svcs/cr-update-fwd-rules.md

 - **-d, --description** is the descriptive text of the custom resolver forwarding rule.
 - **-match** is the matching zone or hostname.
 - **--dns-svcs** is the upstream DNS servers to be forwarded to.
+- **--add-view** is the value of the view parameters to be added in the forwarding rule.
+- **--update-view** is the value of the view parameters to be updated.
+- **--reorder-view** is the name of the views to be reordered.
+- **--remove-view** is the name of the view to be removed.
 - **-i, --instance** is the instance name or ID.
 If this is not set, the context instance specified by dns instance-target INSTANCE is used instead.
 - **--output** specifies output format.
 Currently, JSON is the only supported format.